I enjoy DIY projects and giving tips on how to do them yourself.

 - Push the flush pipe along with its seal together till the time they stop.

 - Place the pipes fully onto the sanitary unit.
-Also, mark where they emerge from the unit.
+Mark where they emerge from the unit.

 - Smooth the pipe ends by using the file.